sarahciston/codingcare/_drafts/lavenderhaze.md

 >[Geohegan]: cybernetics doesn't emerge out of war but out of liberal/humanist efforts to establish the non-human, happening between the wars.
 Local/domestic violences count as much, these are entangled.
 My chart also argues this.

+>"Where a simple man might ask: 'Do we need these things?', technology asks 'what electronic wizardry will make them safe?'
+Where a simple man will ask 'is it good?', technology asks 'will it work?'
+Thus science, even wisdom, becomes what technology and most of all computers can handle." [@weizenbaumImpactComputerSociety1972]
+>"Even murderous wars have come to be perceived as mere problems to be solved by hordes of professional problemsolvers." [@weizenbaumImpactComputerSociety1972]

+>"I have in mind systems like target selection systems used in Vietnam and war games used in the Pentagon [...]
+These often gigantic systems are put together by teams of programmers, often working over a time span of many years. [...]
+It is precisely when gigantic systems begin to be used that their inner workings can no longer be understood by any single person or by a small team of individuals. [...]
+Not only have policy makers abdicated their decision-making responsibility to a technology they don't understand, all the while maintaining the illusion that they, the policy makers, are formulating policy questions and answering them, but responsibility has altogether evaporated.
+No human is any longer responsible for 'what the machine says.'" [@weizenbaumImpactComputerSociety1972]

+>"Today the artificial intelligentsia shouts that the human being is a machine.
+Their central thesis is that the whole person can be understood in terms of science alone. [...]
+What do these people actually mean when they [Minsky] shout that man is a machine?
+It is, as I've suggested, that human beings are "computable" (*berechenbar*), that they are not distinct from other objects in the world, in any way deserving of special respect or even attention. [...] that—can be exploited, inducted in killing machines, imprisoned, tortured, killed (providing they are "enemy combatants").
+It leads to the American military sponsoring programs to produce robot soldiers.
+What is then left of Norbert Wiener's vision of the human use of human beings?
+And does not our world show us with utmost clarity how far we have already come?" [@weizenbaumSocialPoliticalImpact2008]

 <!-- 400 word (2500 char) abstract by Jul 7 to HIIG conference -->
 AI Decision Making from Battlefield to Desktop: Tracing the Techno-Military-Industrial Pipeline